kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 -->

 Will add a few integration tests:
- - Perf tests: Add a few tests into scheduler_perf that look at performance with the cache enabled and disabled for a few target scenarios.
+ - Perf tests: Add a few tests into scheduler_perf that look at performance with batching enabled and disabled for a few target scenarios.
- - End-to-end consistency: Add tests that run a set of pods through the scheduler end-to-end with the cache enable and disabled.
-Ensure the scheduling decisions are the same with the cache on or off.
+ - End-to-end consistency: Add tests that run a set of pods through the scheduler end-to-end with batching enable and disabled.
+Ensure the scheduling decisions are the same.
 Hopefully use same pod spec and node definitions from the signature_consistency_test.

 <!--
 This question should be filled when targeting a release.